mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.6/getting-started/mlb-to-edge-lb-migration/index.md

 ```

 Using the `--resolve` parameter to curl to inject the correct host header, the
-EdgeLB endpoint can be validated to be functional:
+Edge-LB endpoint can be validated to be functional:

 ```sh
 curl --resolve example.com:80:192.0.2.103 http://example.com